stephan-chiorean/blueKit-cli/docs/commands.md

 - All commands operate on the current working directory (`process.cwd()`)
 - All domain logic is handled by the BlueKit MCP Server
 - The CLI only routes requests and prints responses
-- MCP communication happens via `~/.cursor/mcp/bridge.sock`
+- MCP communication happens by spawning the MCP server process and communicating via stdio JSON-RPC
-- Commands will fail if the MCP server is not running or the socket is unavailable (except `ping`, which gracefully handles this)
+- Commands will fail if the MCP server is not found or cannot be started (except `ping`, which gracefully handles this)